TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Superconductivity/03 - Josephson Effect and Quantum Superconducting Devices.md

 	where $R_N$ is the normal state resistance of the junction.
 So the total current in this region is governed by the quasiparticle tunneling current, only a remnant of the supercurrent and the AC Josephson effect is present.
 4. $|I| > I_c$: When the current exceeds the critical current $I_c$, a voltage develops across the junction, leading to a resistive state.
 In this regime, both quasiparticle tunneling and dissipative processes occur, resulting in a finite voltage drop.
 The I-V curve shows a linear increase in voltage with increasing current.
 The phase is no longer stationary, and the junction behaves like a normal resistor with resistance $R_N$.

+Brian Josephson described this tunneling of Cooper pairs in 1962,
 ## References